 2. Centers and institutes may have advisory boards, as appropriate.

-3. Administration of finances of the center or institute, except for that portion from the State budget, will normally be handled by the CSUSM Foundation
+3. Administration of finances of the center or institute, except for that portion from the State budget, will normally be handled by CSUSM Corporation.

 a.
 When the center or institute receives indirect funds (F&A) from grants for which the center or institute receives resources from a department, the director will negotiate appropriate F&A reimbursement for the departmental resources.

-4. The director shall submit an annual report at the close of each academic year to the associate vice president for research.
+4. The director shall prepare, sign, date, and submit an annual report by May 15 of each academic year to the appropriate administrator.
 The report shall include a summary of:

-a.
-Projects accomplished during the year (including a listing of the personnel involved in each--faculty, staff, students--and their responsibilities)
+a. projects accomplished during the year, including a listing of the faculty, staff,

 5. All operations will follow all current policies of the university, including the following:

-The California State University, San Marcos Foundation shall act as depository and fiscal agent for the center or institute for non-state funds and provide appropriate accounting and related services, except for the following: all non-degree credit and noncredit certificate programs and all courses for continuing education credit will be offered through Extended Studies and funds will be deposited in the "CERF" account.
+a) CSUSM Corporation shall act as depository and fiscal agent for the center or institute for non-state funds and provide appropriate accounting and related services, except for the following: all non-degree credit and non-credit certificate programs and all courses for continuing education credit will be offered through Extended Learning and funds will be deposited in the "CERF" account.

-All awarded grants and contracts related to a center or institute must follow established campus procedures, including appropriate approvals at the proposal stage.
-All grant and contract funds received by a center or institute from external sources must be processed through the CSUSM Foundation.
+b) All awarded grants and contracts related to a center or institute must follow established campus procedures, including appropriate approvals at the proposal stage.
+All grant and contract funds received by a center or institute from external sources must be processed through CSUSM Corporation.

-6. A center or institute may offer courses (whether credit or non-credit) only upon approval by the appropriate academic unit.
+6. A center or institute may offer non-credit courses only upon approval by the appropriate academic unit(s).